-25. Field Trips
+20. Field Trips

 Field trips are a part of the educational experience at CRCS.
 As such, students who do not attend field trips will be counted as absent for the day and may not come to school.
+All field trips for elementary with the exception of the Black Rock Retreat Trip are included in the tuition.